-This is the first of a 3-part series on PowerBI Embedded.
-This series is meant for a technical audience.
+Note: This blog is meant for a technical audience.
 An executive-focused article on PowerBI Embedded can be found here.

 - An Azure Active Directory tenant (if you'd like to set up a full production environment), or a regular Power BI Pro account (can be used to set up a test environment)

 - Visual Studio - Free Community version is available here